OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 At this time, pharmacies will be using their own booking systems to schedule vaccine appointments.
 The online booking system and provincial customer service desk that launched on March 15 will only be used to support appointment bookings at mass immunization clinics.
 To support pharmacies, OPA has partnered with MedEssist Ltd. to offer a digital health solution that will enable community pharmacies across Ontario to meet the immediate demand for COVID-19 vaccinations.
 This effective patient-first, digital health solution is a web-based tool that can also be accessed on mobile.
 As Canada’s first and only inventory-based, patient-triaging platform for pharmacies, MedEssist’s system is designed to enable pharmacies to operate more efficiently and provide exceptional patient care while minimizing vaccine wastage.
 MedEssist’s innovative system has helped pharmacies across Canada to successfully manage a record-breaking flu vaccination campaign in 2020.
 More details and additional resources will be shared shortly.
 In the meantime, for more information, please send your inquiries to [email protected].

 Pharmacies will be using their own booking systems to book patient appointments to receive COVID-19 vaccinations.
 Therefore, appointment times should be scheduled to coincide with the times that vaccine administration would be offered.
 Additionally, pharmacy staff should be made aware of the hours that COVID-19 vaccine administration would be available in order to communicate the information to patients.
-Pharmacies are reminded that participating pharmacies are expected to have the capacity and ability to administer, at minimum, an average of 30-40 injections per day.
-These considerations must be taken into account when determining vaccine administration times and appointment availabilities to avoid vaccine wastage.
+Pharmacies should also take into consideration factors such as the expiry date of a vial based on storage conditions, ensuring all doses from punctured vials are used within the appropriate timeframe and accommodating patient preferences where possible when determining vaccine administration times and appointment availabilities to avoid vaccine wastage and maximize the number of individuals vaccinated.

 As part of the Ministry’s program for the administration of publicly funded COVID-19 vaccinations in pharmacies, there are no restrictions that limit the hours of operations and pharmacies are strongly encouraged to support the administration of the COVID-19 vaccine 24 hours a day/7 days a week, where permissible.
 However, pharmacies that will be operating outside of their normal business hours are required to submit a written request to the Ontario College of Pharmacists (OCP) to notify them of this change.
 The Designated Manager or Director Liaison of the pharmacy should update the hours when completing the annual pharmacy renewal or if they have already completed the annual renewal, an email should be sent to Pharmacy Applications & Renewals at [email protected] detailing the name, address and accreditation number of the pharmacy, the new hours of operation and the effective date of the change.
 This applies even if the pharmacy is only administering vaccinations outside of normal operating hours, (e.g., booking COVID-19 vaccination appointments an hour before they normally open but not providing any other pharmacy services during this time).
 Any questions relating to changing of hours (increase or decrease) can be forwarded to [email protected] as well.